OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/06-Testing_for_Browser_Cache_Weaknesses.md

 ## Test Objectives

-- Review if the application stores sensitive information on the client side.
+- Review if the application stores sensitive information on the client-side.
 - Review if access can occur without authorization.

 ## How to Test